-- Ensure all phases signatures and the Host Employer agreement must be signed by the contact from his or her own account.
+- Ensure all phases signatures and the Host Employer agreement are signed by the contacts from their own account.
 Signatures cannot be provided by a proxy or by using another contact’s login details.

 - Ensure that the status of the training plan has changed to “Submitted”.